 Auret: So, I’d be interested in knowing, do you mean like friends, business, business partners, that kind of thing?
-I can give a more general answer but just to let you know like us working together and stuff, it’s not always fun, high fives and that kind of thing right.
+I can give a more general answer but just to let you know that we’re working together and stuff, it’s not always fun, it’s high fives and that kind of thing is right.

-When you have relationships with business partners, with friends, with your your partner’s, your spell’s, that kind of thing, you have differences.
-Each person is different and different opinions.
+When you have relationships with business partners, with friends, with your partner’s, your spell’s, that kind of thing, you have differences.
+Each person has different opinions.

 So, I think it’s really important to be able to listen to each other’s opinions.
 So, listening is really important rather than being stuck in your own mind because it’s really easy to do that.

 If we both have strong personalities in our own ways, this is something where we’re learning right.
-You have to really be able to listen to the other person and come up with a compromise because if you want it one way, they wanted another way, there’s only going to be middle ground so that both of you can be happy on a certain decision.
+You really have to be able to listen to the other person and come up with a compromise because if you want it one way, they want another way, there’s only going to be middle ground so that both of you can be happy with a certain decision.

-So, you have to kind of be willing to compromise in terms of like long relationships.
-Again, I don’t know if we’re talking like dating and that kind of stuff but that’s how I would answer in terms of like a business partner relationships because we were best friends since high school.
+You have to kind of be willing to compromise in terms of like long relationships.
+Again, I don’t know if we’re talking like dating and that kind of stuff but that’s how I would answer in terms of like a business partner relationship because we were best friends since high school.

 Jewel: But we’ve known each other since grade 8.
 Since, we were like 12 and 13 years old.

-So, you have to realize you’re on the same team and you have to realize how can we show each other that we’re on the same team like what do I need to show and bring to the table for them to feel supported and vice versa.
+You have to realize you’re on the same team and you have to realize how we can show each other that we’re on the same team like what I need to show and bring to the table for them to feel supported and vice versa.
 It has to work both ways.

 Jewel: In the beginning, when we first started this whole entrepreneurial journey, we just wanted to make as much money as possible as fast possible.
 That’s what we wanted.
 We just wanted to be entrepreneurs.

-The internet world and social media wasn’t that popping yet and now it’s evolved into where we want to help as many people as we can.
-In specific like we want to help people with their YouTube channels.
+The internet world and social media weren’t that popping yet and now it’s evolved into where we want to help as many people as we can.
+Specifically, we want to help people with their YouTube channels.
 People want to start channels and get their message out.

-We want people to feel what we felt you know going from a 9-to-5 to not having a 9-to-5 to being more to having that freedom.
-So, we won’t want people to experience that.
+We want people to feel what we feel, you know, going from a 9-to-5 to not having a 9-to-5 to being more to having that freedom.
+We don’t want people to experience that.
 We’re focused on helping people.
-That’s why our videos, they’re all free on our channel Essetino Artists and they just get straight into the point and they just teach you whatever we’re talking about in the video.
+That’s why our videos, they’re all free on our channel Essetino Artists and they just get straight to the point and they just teach you whatever we’re talking about in the video.

 We don’t hold any information back.
-So, that’s our focus now but in the beginning it was like, let’s just make money.
+That’s our focus now, but in the beginning it was like, let’s just make money.

 Auret: I think a lot of people start there when they know they want to be an entrepreneur, they just start with like I want how to make a lot of money online right.
 You know a lot of people don’t necessarily know right off the bat that they want to help someone or have this dream to help other people.

 I wanted to make money and become an entrepreneur so that I can do music full-time.
-That’s how like it started.
-I was like okay, we’re gonna like break out of this 9-to-5 mold.
+That’s how it started.
+I was like okay, we’re going to like breaking out of this 9-to-5 mold.
 I’m going to have this business which is going to make money and then I can go off and spend time on music and touring and that kind of thing.